lightningnetwork/lnd/docs/rest/websockets.md

 be added as a `Grpc-Metadata-Macaroon` header field as it would work with normal REST calls.
 The browser will just ignore that header field and not send it.

-Instead we have added a workaround in `lnd`'s WebSocket proxy that allows sending the macaroon as a WebSocket "protocol":
+Instead, we have added a workaround in `lnd`'s WebSocket proxy that allows sending the macaroon as a WebSocket "protocol":

 ```javascript